bob-fornal/work-notes/AWS/CDA/S3--Simple-Storage-Service--Buckets.md

 3. SSE-C: server-side encryption using data keys fully managed by the customer outside of AWS

-* Amazon S3 does not store the encryption key you provide
+* Amazon S3 does not store the encryption key provided
 * HTTPS must be used
 * Encryption key must provided in HTTP headers, for every HTTP request made